kranoner/govee_control/README.md

 ====

 ## Introduction
+Govee controller is a Python script that allows you to control your Govee lamp devices using the Govee API.
+The script provides a simple interface for triggering actions on your devices and setting brightness, color, and kelvin values.
-Controller written in pyhton to control your govee lamp using the public api provided by Govee.
+Controller written in python to control your Govee lamp using the public api provided by Govee.
 Documentation available at: https://govee-public.s3.amazonaws.com/developer-docs/GoveeDeveloperAPIReference.pdf

 ## Requirements